-- A. It is unlawful to hunt deer during statewide modern gun deer seasons with: - 1.
-Prohibited muzzleloading firearms (Code 06.03); - 2.
-Any .410 shotguns using ammunition other than slugs; - 3.
-Any shotguns using shot smaller than No. 4 buckshot; - 4.
-Handguns with either: - i.
-Barrels shorter than 4 inches, - ii.
-Conventional straight-walled calibers less than .357, or - iii.
-Bottleneck-case calibers less than .22; - 5.
-Rifles or handguns using rimfire cartridges in compliance with Code 06.11; - 6.
-Any centerfire rifle smaller than .22 caliber; or - 7.
+A. It is unlawful to hunt deer during

+statewide modern gun deer seasons

+with:

+1. Prohibited alternative firearms

+described in Code 06.03 (B-F);

+2. Any .410 shotguns using

+ammunition other than slugs;

+3. Any shotguns using shot

+smaller than No. 4 buckshot;

+4. Handguns with either:

+i.
+Barrels shorter than

+4 inches,

+ii.
+Conventional

+straight-walled

+calibers less than .30,

+or

+iii.
+Bottleneck-case

+calibers less than .22;

+5. Rifles or handguns using

+rimfire cartridges in

+compliance with Code 06 11.

+- 6. Any centerfire rifle smaller than .22 caliber; or - 7.
 Air Rifles, except big bore air rifles that meet all of the following requirements: - i.
 A minimum of .40 caliber; - ii.
 Produce a minimum of 400 foot pounds of muzzle energy; - iii.
 Are charged via an external tank; and - iv.
 Propels a single, expandable slug. - B. It also is unlawful for any person to hunt deer during modern gun deer seasons in Deer Zones 4 or 5 with any firearms other than the following: - 1.
-Shotguns (.410 or larger) with slugs only; - 2.
-Legal muzzleloading long guns (Code 06.03); - 3.
-Handguns having barrels between 4 and 10 inches in length and chambered specifically for straight-wall centerfire cartridge cases and hunting with lead and, lead alloy, soft-nose and/or hollow-point bullets no less than .30 caliber; or - 4.
-Big bore air rifles that meet all of the following requirements: i.
-A minimum of .40 caliber; - ii.
-Produce a minimum of 400 foot pounds of muzzle energy; - iii.
-Are charged via an external tank; and - iv.
-Propel a single, expandable slug. - C. Archery, muzzleloader, or modern gun may be used during the private land antlerless modern gun deer hunt, hunter orange will still be required, and only 1 weapon of choice is allowed.
+Shotguns (.410 or larger) with slugs only; - Legal alternative firearms (Code 06.03); - 3.
+Handguns having barrels no less than 4 inches in length and chambered specifically for straight-wall centerfire cartridge cases less than .30 caliber; or - 4.
+Big bore air rifles that meet all of the following requirements: - i.
+A minimum of .40 caliber;

+- As of July 1, 2025 ii.
+Produce a minimum

+- of 400 foot pounds of muzzle energy;

+- iii.
+Are charged via an external tank; and

+- iv.
+Propel a single, expandable slug.